MasteryEducation/CPAExamsMastery.com/content/aud/5/22/2/index.md

 ---

-## Quiz on Integrating ESG Risks into the Audit
+## Quiz: Integrating ESG Risks into the Audit

 {{< quizdown >}}